GAPSL: A Gradient-Aligned Parallel Split Learning over Data-Heterogeneous Edge Computing Systems: Abstract

 \section{Abstract}

-The increasing complexity of neural networks poses significant challenges for democratizing FL on resource-constrained client devices.
+The increasing complexity of neural networks poses significant challenges for democratizing federated learning (FL) on resource-constrained edge devices.
 Parallel split learning (PSL) has emerged as a promising solution by offloading substantial computing workload to a server via model partitioning, shrinking client-side computing load, and eliminating the client-side model aggregation for reduced communication and deployment costs.
-Since PSL is \textit{aggregation-free}, it suffers from severe training divergence stemming from gradient directional inconsistency across clients.
-To address this challenge, we propose \name, a gradient-aligned PSL framework that comprises two key components: leader gradient identification (LGI) and gradient direction alignment (GDA).
-LGI dynamically selects a set of directionally consistent client gradients to construct a leader gradient that captures the global convergence trend.
+However, the highly heterogeneous nature of client data in edge computing systems causes \textit{aggregation-free} PSL to suffer from severe training divergence, stemming from gradient directional inconsistency across clients.
+To address this challenge, we propose \name, a gradient-aligned PSL framework tailored for data-heterogeneous edge systems, which comprises two key components: leader gradient identification (LGI) and gradient direction alignment (GDA).
+LGI dynamically selects a set of directionally consistent device gradients to construct a leader gradient as a robust proxy for the global convergence trend.
 GDA employs a direction-aware regularization to align each client’s gradient with the leader gradient, thereby mitigating inter-device gradient directional inconsistency and enhancing model convergence.
 We evaluate \name on a prototype computing testbed.
-Extensive experiments demonstrate that \name consistently outperforms state-of-the-art benchmarks in training accuracy and latency.
+Extensive experiments demonstrate that \name consistently outperforms state-of-the-art benchmarks in training accuracy, convergence latency, and system robustness under severe data heterogeneity.

 }